Leave your contact details and Get 3 Live Classes for Free

 Oops!
 Something went wrong while submitting the form.

-A 1280 on the SAT puts you well above average—and potentially on track for both college admission and merit scholarships.
-While it may not get you into ultra-selective schools, it’s a competitive score for many strong public and private universities.
-If you’re wondering what this score means for your future, you’re not alone—and the answer depends on where you’re applying and what else is in your application.
+If you’re thinking about what this score means for your future, the answer depends on where you’re applying and what else is in your application.

 A 1280 places you in about the 84th percentile.
 That means you scored higher than approximately 84% of students nationwide.